MorrellLAB/morex_reference/morex_v2/50k_9k_BOPA_SNP/README.md

 CTATTAGAGTCTTGTATATGTATTATATCATAGACAAAGCACACGAAATGATGTCCAGATYATTCTTCTTCTTCATCAGTCCACACGAGAGGTTTAAATTGTATATGTAAATCCAGAATTC
 ```

-Check if SNP hits a gene by searching in the SNPMeta output file `~/GitHub/morex_reference/morex_v2/data/bopa_and_9k_snpmeta_output.txt`. his step is intended to reduce noise since we expect all the BOPA and 9k SNPs to only be in genic regions.
+Check if SNP hits a gene by searching in the SNPMeta output file `~/GitHub/morex_reference/morex_v2/data/bopa_and_9k_snpmeta_output.txt`.
+This step is intended to reduce noise since we expect all the BOPA and 9k SNPs to only be in genic regions.
 If there is a gene hit, BLAST search the gene with IPK server using default settings.
 If there is a gene hit, BLAST search the gene with IPK server using default settings. (**Note:** See 9k step 2 section for a more automated way of doing this).

 For SNP 12_31124, there was no BLAST hit according to SNPMeta.
 In this case, we pick the smaller physical position on chr1H to use in the VCF and write notes in the INFO field of the VCF file for the other duplicates with the following format.
 Format from previous BOPA SNPs relative to Morex v1: https://github.com/lilei1/9k_BOPA_SNP/blob/617faed6534ddbf94c287636a068ac4c4f5b25c8/BOPA_9k_vcf_Morex_refv1/sorted_all_BOPA_masked_95idt.vcf